Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Towers of Linear Algebraic Groups and Representations

-We can also give a levelwise criterion in the tower that it have a block representation. \begin{Proposition} Suppose that a tower of linear algebraic groups and representations $(\bG, \bV)$ satisfies the following conditions: the representation of $G_1$ on $V_1$ is a block representation and for all $\ell \geq 1$ the following hold: \begin{itemize} \item[i)] The representation $V_{\ell}$ of $G_{\ell}$ is an equidimensional representation and has an invariant subspace $W_{\ell} \subset V_{\ell}$ of the same dimension as $K_{\ell}$, the connected component of the identity of $\ker(G_{\ell} \to GL(V_{\ell}/W_{\ell}))$. \item[ii)] The action of $K_{\ell}$ on $W_{\ell}$ has a relatively open orbit in $V_{\ell}$, and the relative coefficient determinant for $K_{\ell}$ on $W_{\ell}$ in $V_{\ell}$ is reduced and relatively prime to the coefficient determinant of $G_{\ell-1}$ acting on $V_{\ell-1}$ (pulled back to $V_{\ell}$ via projection along $W_{\ell}$). \item[iii)] The composition of the natural homomorphisms of representations
+We can also give a levelwise criterion that a tower have a block structure. \begin{Proposition} Suppose that a tower of linear algebraic groups and representations $(\bG, \bV)$ satisfies the following conditions: the representation of $G_1$ on $V_1$ is a block representation and for all $\ell \geq 1$ the following hold: \begin{itemize} \item[i)] The representation $V_{\ell}$ of $G_{\ell}$ is an equidimensional representation and has an invariant subspace $W_{\ell} \subset V_{\ell}$ of the same dimension as $K_{\ell}$, the connected component of the identity of $\ker(G_{\ell} \to \GL(V_{\ell}/W_{\ell}))$. \item[ii)] The action of $K_{\ell}$ on $W_{\ell}$ has a relatively open orbit in $V_{\ell}$, and the relative coefficient determinant for $K_{\ell}$ on $W_{\ell}$ in $V_{\ell}$ is reduced and relatively prime to the coefficient determinant of $G_{\ell-1}$ acting on $V_{\ell-1}$ (pulled back to $V_{\ell}$ via projection along $W_{\ell}$). \item[iii)] The composition of the natural homomorphisms of representations